canzve/Memory/README.md

 # Memory Geme

-The goal is to convert from MemoryUIKit to SwiftUI
+The goal is to convert MemoryUIKit project to SwiftUI